 Not all knights who went on the Crusades were soldiers, some of them were doctors known as Knights Hospitallers or more formally Knights of the Order of St John of Jerusalem.
-In 1080 the Order had their headquarters in Jerusalem there followed a series of wars and kerfuffles that led them to move to Cyprus then Rhodes, then Malta and finally Rome.
+In 1080 the Order had their headquarters in Jerusalem.
+Following a series of wars and kerfuffles they moved to Cyprus then Rhodes, then Malta and finally Rome.
 Although based in and around the Mediterranean the Order of St John had outposts all over Europe and their English HQ was Clerkenwell Priory.

 The modern Order of St John is an altogether different beast.
 It is a royal order of chivalry created by Queen Victoria in 1888 and is associated not only with the St John Ambulance Brigade but also the St John Ophthalmic Hospital in Jerusalem.
 The order is over seen by a Grand Prior (currently the Duke of Gloucester) and has around 25,000 members who are appointed by the Queen.
 Not that the members of the chivalric order are to be confused with the kindly people in uniform who tend your minor injuries at the school fete.

 Clerkenwell Priory was first built in the twelfth century, all that remains of those first first building is the crypt.
-It was one of important monastic sites that clustered around the edge of London.
+As the English HQ of the Knights of the Order of St John it was very wealthy.
 All was well until it was burnt to the ground during the Peasants Revolt at the end of the fourteenth century.
 At some point somebody had the bright idea of asking Henry VII to be the protector of the English Order of St John and soon after the Priory was rebuilt in splendid fashion.
-Rather unfortunately his son Henry VIII fell out with the Catholic Church and the monastery was one of the many that closed during the dissolution.
+Rather unfortunately his son Henry VIII fell out with the Catholic Church and the Priory was closed.
 The building was a favourite of Mary I who lived here for a time, once she came to the throne good times returned only to be overturned by her sister Elizabeth I. In Elizabeth’s time the buildings served as the headquarters for Master of Revels.

 VISITING THE MUSEUM OF THE ORDER OF ST JOHN